 - Analyze moisture content

-The SM-3500 delivers a number of benefits for plastics identification:
+The SR-3500 delivers a number of benefits for plastics identification:

 - Rapid, reliable, and non-invasive measurement

 - Portability – take the analyzer to the application

 - Easy to use DARWin SP Data Acquisition software

 - Easy to use with 3rd party chemometric software for more in-depth analysis